-count_observations s()

-Description: Return the number of observations which match the given

-Description. search parameters.

-get_observation(), get_observations()

-Description: Return the observation(s) corresponding to the passed in ObservationId (s).

-get_observations_l py_time()

-Description: Return all observations known by the server that match criteria specified by the "who," "what," and "when" parameters.
+count_observations() Description: Return the number of observations which match the given search parameters. get_observation(), g get_observations() Description: Return the observation(s) corresponding to the passed in ObservationId (s). get_observations_b get_observations_by_time() Description: Return all observations known by the server that match criteria specified by the "who," "what," and "when" parameters.
 A match is determined by the server's matching engine, in accordance with default policies.
-In essence, the "who," "what," and "when" filter the database of observations.
-Time spans with end times greater than the server's current time are interpreted to mean "through now", so indicate the concept "from a given time through now" with a time stamp which has LATEST_TIME as the end time.
+In essence, the "who," "what," and "when" filter the database of observations. (continued)

+1 Description: Time spans with end times greater than the server's current time are interpreted to mean "through now," so indicate the concept "from a given time through now" with a time stamp which has LATEST_TIME as the end time.
 Indicate the concept of "all time previous to a given time" with a time stamp which has EARLIEST_TIME as the start time.
 Therefore, a time span from EARLIEST_TIME to LATEST_TIME is equivalent to a "don't care" for time, and includes all time possible through now.
 A wildcard for individual TimeStamp elements, TIME_WILDCARD = "?", is provided in the constants section.
 Use this character to indicate that a specific field should be treated as a wildcard.
 For example, "1999-??-02T22:00:00Z" would be equivalent to the concept of "the 2nd day of any month in 1999, at 22:00:00 GMT".
-Parsing for a wildcard is less efficient than a proper timestamp, so use the constants mentioned above, EARLIEST_TIME and LATEST_TIME, to indicate open-ended searches in the past and searches which include the most current information, rather than a TimeStamp filled with wildcard characters.
-The "max_sequence" parameter indicates the maximum number to be returned within the ObservationDataSeq.
+Parsing for a wildcard is less efficient than a proper timestamp, so use the constants mentioned above, EARLIEST_TIME and LATEST_TIME, to indicate open-ended searches in the past and searches which include the most L. current information, rather than a TimeStamp filled with wildcard characters.
+The "max_sequence" parameter indicates the maximum number to be returned within the ObservationDataSeq .
 A client may choose to receive many or few items via the synchronously returned ObservationDataSeq of get_observation().
 If the server determines that more than max_sequence observations meet the criteria for returning, the remaining observations are returned via the iterator "the_rest".
+L get_observations_by_qualifier() Description: Return observations that match all parameters, including the additional qualifiers.
+The qualifiers provided in the parameter are for filtering the database, NOT to indicate what qualifiers to return.
+Specify what qualifiers to return with QUALIFIER_RETURN_POLICY . get_observations_with_policy() Description: Return observations that match all parameters, according to the overriding policies specified in the "policy" parameter.

 Note - A server may not support iterators (See Section 3.7.2, "AccessComponent Interface," on page 3-60.), since iterators are remote objects and require the server to keep state.
-In the cases where all observations fit in the sequence, and where iterators are not supported, the_rest will be null, and the returned ObservationDataSeq will contain all the observations.
+In the cases where all observations fit in the sequence, and where iterators are not supported, the\rest will be null, and the returned ObservationDataSeq will contain all the observations.